-Under North Carolina law, there are 13 considerations for determining division of property not on a 50/50 basis.
+Under North Carolina law, there are 13 considerations for determining the division of property not on a 50/50 basis.
 Fault is not considered.
 Rather, courts generally remain neutral about the circumstances of the divorce and will not consider fault when dividing marital assets.

 Enter into a Separation and Property Settlement Agreement

-A separation agreement is a contract which must follow certain rules to be binding upon the parties to a separation.
+A separation agreement is a contract that must follow certain rules to be binding upon the parties to a separation.
 These agreements are usually quicker and less costly than litigation.
 Because these agreements can have long-standing repercussions, you should always consult with an attorney when entering into any separation and property settlement agreement.

 If you can’t agree, hire a mediator.

 Hiring a mediator is an important part of the process of dividing marital property.
 Mediators are third-party neutrals who attempt to settle disputes and help couples reach a settlement.
 If you and your spouse resort to litigation, mediation is often required during the divorce process.

 An experienced divorce attorney in Monroe, NC can help through the divorce process.
 Contact the lawyers at Perry, Bundy, Plyler and Long LLP to discuss your family law challenges today.
 You can reach us at 704-289-2519.